MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_delete_taxGroups.md

 ms.author: solsen
 ---

-# Delete tax groups
+# Delete taxGroups
-Delete a tax group from Dynamics 365 for Financials.
+Delete a taxGroups from Dynamics 365 for Financials.

 ## HTTP request
 ```